saiahlee/sstevens2.github.io/_posts/2017-10-31-firstpost.md

 ### How you can help?

 Post some encouragement!
-While this is obviously a cheap trick for comments :wink:, I'd love to hear from you.
+While this is obviously a cheap trick for comments, I'd love to hear from you.
 I will moderate any haters/trolls though.

 [swc]: https://software-carpentry.org/
 [dc]: http://www.datacarpentry.org/